jmadelaine/ts-guardian/README.md

 ```

 <br />

----

 <br />

 ## Guard chaining

-`type-guardian` uses currying, which means you can chain as many guards together as you like!
+`ts-guardian` uses currying, which means you can chain as many guards together as you like!

 For example: